-For more information on signing the Covenant, or for any other questions, please contact Matthew Jenns at firstname.lastname@example.org or on 01452 328519.
+For more information on signing the Covenant, or for any other questions, please contact Matt Jenns at firstname.lastname@example.org or on 01452 328519.

 The Covenant Fund

-The new Covenant Fund launched in August 2015 and replaces the old Community Covenant Grant Scheme.
-It supports the Armed Forces Covenant by funding projects that address specific priorities, listed below.
-To find out more about the Armed Forces Covenant or how Gloucestershire County Council supports it through the Community Covenant : Armed Forces Community Covenant in Gloucestershire - 2014.
+The Covenant Fund launched in August 2015 and replaces the old Community Covenant Grant Scheme.
+It supports the Armed Forces Covenant by funding projects that address specific priorities and has £10 million to distribute each year.

 The Covenant Fund can provide money to projects that meet its key criteria and addresses one of its chosen priorities.
-The three priorities up to April 2016 are:
+The funding priorities for April 2017 to March 2018 are as follows:

-- The coordination and delivery of support to the Armed Forces community.
+- deliver valuable local services to the Armed Forces community.

-For more information on any part of the Fund including the key criteria or priorities, who can apply or to access an application form, please see the guidance notes available from the Central Covenant Team that can be accessed from the Related websites section at the right hand side of this page.
+For more information on any part of the Fund including the key criteria or priorities, who can apply or to access an application form, please see the Covenant Fund webpage, available here.